Burley, Idaho: Economy

+Another major sector of Burley’s economy is banking.
+D. L. Evans Bank, a regional bank with $3.4 billion in assets and 39 locations across Idaho and northern Utah is headquartered in Burley.
+Key Bank, Zions Bank, US Bank, Idaho Central Credit Union, First Federal Savings Bank, and Wells Fargo all also operate branch offices in Burley.

+The city owns and operates the Burley Municipal Airport.
+In recent years, there have been proposals to replace the airport with a new facility, as the existing airport faces funding and safety issues.
+However, plans to move the airport have faced some local opposition and challenges securing funding.

 Geography

 Most of the city lies in Cassia County, with a small portion extending north into Minidoka County.
 The Snake River forms the border between the two counties.
 On the north side of the river, Burley is bordered to the east by the city of Heyburn.